Mitarai Digital Folio

 Act 5 14

-Tranio’s dramatic peak falls in Act 1 with 97 lines — the act where the role carries the most weight on stage.
+Tranio’s dramatic peak falls in Act 1 with 97 lines.

 Voice signature